miguelmota/http-message-parser/README.md

 The function takes in a string or [Buffer](https://nodejs.org/api/buffer.html) (recommended).

-The result message body and multipart bodies will always return back as a [Buffer](https://nodejs.org/api/buffer.html) in order to retain it's original encoding, for example when it parses a response containing binary audio data it won't stringify the binary data.
+The result message body and multipart bodies will always return back as a [Buffer](https://nodejs.org/api/buffer.html) in Node.js in order to retain it's original encoding, for example when it parses a response containing binary audio data it won't stringify the binary data.
 The library avoids stringifying the body by performing offset slices on the input buffer.

 # Usage